Using Redis with Drupal 9.x

 $class_loader->addPsr4('Drupal\\redis\\', 'modules/contrib/redis/src');

-// The container cache is used to load the container definition itself, and
+// The container cache is used to load the container definition itself.

-// thus any configuration stored in the container itself is not available
+// This means that any configuration stored in the container isn't available

-// yet.
-These lines force the container cache to use Redis rather than the
+// To ensure that the container cache uses Redis rather than the

 $settings['bootstrap_container_definition'] = [